 Why CSRF Is Unnecessary for REST APIs (JWT Authentication)

-JWT implementation is covered in detail in this article.
+For JWT implementation details, see this article.

 Diagnosing 403 Errors

-Start by checking your application logs.
+First, check the application logs.
 If you see InvalidCsrfTokenException or MissingCsrfTokenException, CSRF is the cause.

 # application.properties